cds 1.4.0

 inline

-The function is an analog of find(Q const&) but pred is used for key comparing.
-Less functor has the interface like std::less. pred must imply the same element order as the comparator used for building the list.
+Less functor has the semantics like std::less but should take arguments of type value_type and Q in any order. pred must imply the same element order as the comparator used for building the list.

 bool cds::intrusive::MichaelList< GC, T, Traits >::insert ( value_type val)